 Economic Impact of the Highway Through the Andes

-Where the Pan-American Highway successfully crosses the Andes, it has transformative effects on regional economies.
+Where the Pan-American Highway successfully crosses the Andes, it has transformative effects on regional economies and cultural exchange.
 The Paso Internacional Los Libertadores between Chile and Argentina handles over 1.5 million passengers and 300,000 trucks each year.
-It connects agricultural regions of central Chile with the Argentine Pampas and the major port of Buenos Aires.
-Fruit exports—especially grapes, apples, and berries—rely on refrigerated trucks traversing this pass to reach global markets.
-The opening of the Cristo Redentor Tunnel cut transit times by up to 30 minutes and reduced fuel consumption by 20% for heavy trucks.
-A IDB study estimated that improved crossings in the Andes could boost bilateral trade by 15% annually.
+It connects the agricultural regions of central Chile with the Argentine Pampas and the major port of Buenos Aires.
+Perishable fruit exports—especially grapes, apples, and berries—rely on refrigerated trucks traversing this pass to reach global markets efficiently.

 Tourism also flourishes along these routes.
-The Pan-American Highway is part of iconic journeys such as the Ruta 40 in Argentina, which runs along the eastern foothills of the Andes.
-Travelers stop for wine tourism in Mendoza, hiking in El Chaltén, and ski resorts in Penitentes and Las Leñas.
-In Peru, the highway passes near Machu Picchu via Cusco, drawing millions of visitors.
-These tourism dollars sustain local economies, though they also put pressure on fragile mountain ecosystems.
+The Pan-American Highway is part of iconic journeys such as Argentina’s Ruta 40, which runs along the eastern foothills of the Andes.
+Travelers frequent destinations like Mendoza for world-renowned wine tourism, El Chaltén for hiking, and ski resorts such as Penitentes and Las Leñas during winter months.
+In Peru, the highway passes near Machu Picchu via Cusco, drawing millions of international visitors annually.
+These tourism dollars sustain local economies, create jobs, and promote cultural exchange, though they also pose challenges to the conservation of fragile mountain ecosystems.

 Environmental and Social Considerations